 The world of photography—and the world we live in today—would forever be changed.

-Today, print the daguerreotype printable and draw your own images on the backgrounds provided.
+Today, let’s remember the birthday of Daguerre, November 18, 1787.
+Print the daguerreotype printable and draw your own images on the backgrounds provided.
 Remember—only use black, white, and shades of grey in your drawing.

 (Fits European history timeline or inventions timeline.)